Luciano Darderi: 2025: Three more ATP titles, top 30

 In April, Darderi won his second ATP Tour title at the Grand Prix Hassan II, defeating Tallon Griekspoor in the final.

-In July, Darderi won his third title on the ATP Tour at the Swedish Open, defeating second seed Francisco Cerundolo in the semifinal and Jesper de Jong in the final.
+In July, he won his third title on the ATP Tour at the Swedish Open, defeating second seed Francisco Cerundolo in the semifinal and Jesper de Jong in the final.
 The following week, Darderi won his fourth title at the Croatia Open Umag, defeating Carlos Taberner in the final.